MemeMaster1999/kahoot-hack-mod/README.md

          Create a new Variable for the user.
          Variable Name: GOPATH
          Variable Value: [The path where you want your work to be saved (outside the main Go directory), ex.
-C:\Go_work]
+C:\Go_work] And restart any cmds for it to take effect.
 5. Install packages

          go get github.com/padnezz/kahoot-hack-mod